01 / Treasury OS

 Freedom.

 The CFO takes a two-week vacation.
-The payroll cycle runs automatically.
+The payroll cycle ships on schedule — the on-duty approver signs in one tap.
 The audit trail is clean.
-No one called.
-The team runs a five-hundred-recipient cycle in thirty minutes.
+No one called the CFO.
+A five-hundred-recipient cycle goes out in thirty minutes.

 Stability.